The 6th International Conference on Narrative Inquiry in Music Education

 (NIME6) was held on May 24–26, 2018 on the campus of Boston University, Boston Massachusetts, USA.

 Karin S. Hendricks—Boston University

-This conference is a continuation of ongoing work in the field of music education research, and presents an opportunity for narrative scholars to share their work and common interests.
+This conference was a continuation of ongoing work in the field of music education research, and presented an opportunity for narrative scholars to share their work and common interests.
 Previous iterations of NIME began at Arizona State University in 2006 and 2008.
 The conference then moved to The University of Queensland in Brisbane, Australia in 2010, the Sibelius Academy in Helsinki, Finland in 2012, and University of Illinois at Urbana-Champaign in 2016.

 Elizabeth Bucura—Eastman School of Music